davidwengier/davidwengier.github.io/_posts/2018-04-30-multi-targeting-builds.md

   <TargetFrameworks Condition="'$(OS)' != 'Unix'">net46;netcoreapp2.0</TargetFrameworks>
 ```

 Two things to note here: The first thing is that the OS for Mac is "Unix".
 This surprised me, but is not a big deal.
 I guessed originally that it would be "Mac" and when that didn't work I simply added a build task to my project file and observed what the output was.
-The task is as follows, and its run by specifying 'InitialTargets="LogDebugInfo"`, but its a good reminder again that these csproj files are also simply MSBuild scripts and can be treated as such - though double check Visual Studio is still happe afterwards.
+The task is as follows, and its run by specifying 'InitialTargets="LogDebugInfo"`, but its a good reminder again that these csproj files are also simply MSBuild scripts and can be treated as such - though double check Visual Studio is still happen afterwards.

 ```
   <Target Name="LogDebugInfo">